Harper’s HR, 4 RBIs help Phillies finally beat Marlins, 13-6

 Philadelphia broke the game open with seven runs in the sixth, including five against Wei-Yin Chen, who failed to retire a batter and was jeered by the crowd of 11,742.
 His ERA rose to 8.16.

 Trevor Richards (3-9) allowed three runs in five innings.
-He is 1-4 in six lifetime starts against the Phillies with an ERA of 6.39.

-Arrieta improved to 8-1 in 11 career starts against the Marlins and has won all three starts against them this year.
+The Phillies went 11-16 in June to fall behind Atlanta in the NL East.

+“You’re going to have your ups and downs during a season,” Harper said.
+“Hopefully you have more ups than downs.”

 WEIRD BUT TRUE